BrijeshModi/PiggyBank_Project_With_Express_JS_And_ClassBase_JS/readMe.md

 Run NPM install Cookie-Parser —save command from terminal.
 Run NPM install express-session —save command from terminal.

+run index.js file on terminal which will allow to run port 8089,

 Open the windows browser and type LOCALHOST:8089/login, Screen will ask you User Name and Password,
 User Name : Hari